Check Balance & Refill

 Annual Lifeline Recertification With Assist Wireless

-Lifeline recertification is required by all Lifeline subscribers every year.
+Lifeline program annual recertification is required for all Lifeline subscribers every year.
 The process is designed to check your benefit eligibility status to ensure you still qualify for free monthly talk, text, and data.

 Regardless of which phone company you have or how you enrolled in Lifeline, you will receive a physical letter 90 days before your anniversary, reminding you that you must recertify.
 Your letter will also include your application ID for Lifeline renewal online or over the phone.